gulpjs/gulp/docs/getting-started.md

 To run individual tasks, use `gulp <task> <othertask>`

+## Where do I go now?

+You have an empty gulpfile and everything is installed.
+How do you REALLY get started?
+Check out the [recipes and articles section](README.md#articles-and-recipes) for more information

+## .src, .watch, .dest, CLI args - How do I use these things?

+For API specific documentation you can check out the [documentation for that](API.md)

 ## Available Plugins

 The gulp community is growing, with new plugins being added daily.
 See the [main website](http://gulpjs.com/) for a complete list.

-## .src, .watch, .dest - How do I use these things?

-For API specific documentation you can check out the [documentation for that](API.md)

-## Where do I go now?

-Check out the [recipes section](recipes) for more information